 Also check out Upwork’s Top 10 Digital Nomad Blogs.

 If you’re good with people and really want a job that allows you to travel extensively, you can’t go wrong with a career as a flight attendant.
-This is one I actually looked into extensively and even got called back for an interview before I ultimately decided it wasn’t for me.
+This is one I actually looked into extensively at one point and even got called back for an interview before I ultimately decided it wasn’t for me.
 As I looked into this one quite a bit, here are some of the pros and cons…

 Pros: lots and lots of travel, free flights on your off time, exploration, tons of other travel perks.